OpenCRM β€” Insights Post Header (preview)

 Common CRM Project Management Mistakes When Using CRM (and How to Avoid Them)

-Bringing Project Management into your CRM is a sensible move — but it only works if approached correctly.
+Bringing Project Management into your CRM is a sensible move β€” but it only works if approached correctly.

 Many businesses struggle not because of the systems themselves, but because of how these systems are implemented and used.
 Here are some common CRM project management mistakes.

-Key Takeaways
+✺ Key Takeaways

-• Lack of clear goals leads to poor outcomes
+• Lack of clear goals leads to poor outcomes.

-• Overcomplication reduces adoption
+• Overcomplication reduces adoption.

-• CRM should extend beyond sales into delivery
+• CRM should extend beyond sales into delivery.

-• Ownership and simplicity are key to success
+• Ownership and simplicity are key to success.

-• Fix processes before automating them
+• Fix processes before automating them.

 Why CRM Project Management Fails

+CRM project management doesn’t fail because the idea is wrong.
 It fails when businesses overcomplicate things, skip planning, or don’t bring their teams along with them.

-Most CRM failures are self-inflicted.
+More bluntly: most CRM failures are self-inflicted.

-The system doesn’t break — the approach does.
+The system doesn’t break β€” the approach does.

 If you’re using OpenCRM Projects to manage delivery, early on you need to define success in terms of how work gets delivered, not just how deals are won.
+Otherwise, you’ll end up with a system that tracks activity β€” but doesn’t improve performance.

 From a project delivery perspective, your CRM should help you answer: